BayshoreNetworks/gargoyle/README.md

 	6. gargoyle_lscand_ssh_bruteforce - runs as a daemon and monitors log file data looking for inidcators and patterns of SSH brute force attacks.

 	7. gargoyle_pscand_remove_from_blacklist - this is a standalone program that accepts one argument (an ip address string) and will remove that ip address from the black list (blocked ip addresses) and all related entities (DB table, shared mem, etc).

+	8. gargoyle_lscand_bruteforce - runs as a daemon and monitors log file data looking for inidcators and patterns based on the user provided data in the .conf files located in directory conf.d

 Default install path: /opt/gargoyle_pscand